NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Multi-Level KD Framework for NEFT-Compact

 During student training, each input batch propagates through both the frozen teacher (inference mode) and trainable student networks.
 The student optimization combines reconstruction loss with three distillation objectives

-The weighting coefficients are set as $\lambda_1 = 0.3$, $\lambda_2 = 2.0$, and $\lambda_3 = 2.0$ based on empirical analysis.
-The conservative weight for reconstruction alignment prevents optimization instability, while the larger weights for attention and codeword alignment compensate for their smaller numerical scales.
+where the weighting coefficients are set as $\lambda_1 = 0.3$, $\lambda_2 = 2.0$ and $\lambda_3 = 2.0$ based on empirical analysis.
+The conservative weight for RA prevents optimization instability, while the larger weights for AA and CA compensate for their smaller numerical scales.